linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 ## 1. Introduction to War Economies
 - War economies differ significantly from regular economies.
   - Production,  consumption,  and accounting for goods,  services,  and financial assets undergo fundamental changes.
-  - Economic indicators such as GDP,  unemployment rates,  and [[Chapter 14- Capital Flows and the Current Account|capital flows]] are affected differently compared to peacetime.
+  - Economic indicators such as GDP,  unemployment rates,  and [capital flows](../../Globalization/Chapter%2014-%20Capital%20Flows%20and%20the%20Current%20Account.md) are affected differently compared to peacetime.

 ## 2. Characteristics of War Economies
 - **Increased GDP from Armament Production**